phamhoangtuan/tomato_timer/README.md

 # Notes:

 - By default, the timer will run 10 pomodoro phases, each phase lasts 25 minutes.
 Each short break phase lasts 5 minutes.
 Each long break phase lasts 10 minutes for every 4 pomodoro phases
-- Will support customize these config by using command line later